houaslam/42_Path-printf/README.md

 # Make your own printf

-In this project we get to lean variadic funcxton, how they work under hood, and how to implement your own printf use it.
+In this project, we will explore variadic functions, understanding their underlying mechanisms, and learn how to implement our own version of the printf function utilizing these concepts.